 All colleges shall obtain and maintain regional accreditation by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).
 The System Office shall provide biannually a report to the State Board listing any accreditation actions taken by SACSCOC with regards to a North Carolina community college.
-The System President, when requested, will provide assistance to colleges seeking regional accreditation.
+The System accreditation.